 The manga sold over 60 million copies in total in about four years.
 Then suddenly, it’s all over (except for a side-story prequel about Rengoku).

-Why the anime could adapt more than the Demon Slayer: Kimetsu no Yaiba Swordsmith Village Arc anime probably won’t adapt Hashira Training Arc
+Why Demon Slayer: Kimetsu no Yaiba Swordsmith Village Arc anime probably won’t adapt Hashira Training Arc

 The first season of the Demon Slayer: Kimetsu no Yaiba anime series was 26 episodes long, and it ended by adapting through Volume 6: Chapter 51.
 The Kimetsu no Yaiba movie was a direct sequel about the Mugen Train story arc.